solo-io/solo-cop/workshops/gloo-gateway/README.md

 * The Ops team, who is responsible for the platform and ingress traffic.
 * The Dev team, who is responsible for the frontend web application and backend apis that power the frontend.

-Also note that a dedicated namespace is created for each workspace to place their configuration (`ops-team`, `dev-team` namespaces).
+Also note that a dedicated namespace is created for each workspace to place their configuration (`ops-team`, `app-team` namespaces).
 It is recommended that the configuration is separate from your deployments.

 ```yaml
 kubectl apply -f - <<EOF